sabeerzaman/jsblogtutorial/README.md

 		in _./node-server/blog-server.js_.
 Additionally, because this is deployed on an Apache server, the .htaccess file is included that is used to proxy requests to the server's route ('/blogposts').

-2.	__"AJAX CRAWLER HELPER:__ There is also another Node server, defined in _node-server/web.js_ that intercepts "_escaped_fragment_" requests from search engine crawlers (Google, Yahoo and Bing all implement this), runs PhantomJS to render the HTML file before returning the output.
+2.	__"AJAX CRAWLER HELPER":__ There is also another Node server, defined in _node-server/web.js_ that intercepts "_escaped_fragment_" requests from search engine crawlers (Google, Yahoo and Bing all implement this), runs PhantomJS to render the HTML file before returning the output.
 The PhantomJS code is in _node-server/phantom-server.js_.
 Again, there is a mod_rewrite directive in the .htaccess file to route all the